Neustift am Walde

-Until 1892 Neustift am Walde (Central Bavarian: Neistift aum Woid) was an independent municipality in the outskirts of Vienna, Austria and is today a part of Döbling, the 19th district of Vienna.
+Until 1892, Neustift am Walde (Central Bavarian: Neistift aum Woid) was an independent municipality on the outskirts of Vienna, Austria.
+Today it is part of Döbling, the 19th district of Vienna.
 It is also one of the 89 Katastralgemeinden.

 Geography

 Neustift covers an area of 209.85 hectares, of which over one fourth (58 hectares) - largely made up of the Dorotheer Wald (forest) and the Neustifter Friedhof (cemetery) - lie in the district of Währing, while the section of Neustift in Döbling (151.85 hectares) includes inter alia the centre of the original settlement.

 Neustift lies to the northwest of Pötzleinsdorf, to the west of Sievering, to the east of Neuwaldegg and to the southeast of Salmannsdorf.
 The village comprises two long rows of houses, separated from one another by a narrow road that follows the upper section of the Krottenbach stream.
 A road connects Neustift am Walde with Salmannsdorf and the Krim, a part of Unterdöbling.